← Back to Blog

 Mistake 1: Using a Generic, One-Size-Fits-All CV

-Sending the exact same CV to every job you apply for is one of the biggest mistakes a job seeker can make.
-A generic CV does not address the specific requirements, language, or priorities of any individual role — and both recruiters and ATS systems will notice.
+Sending the exact same CV to every job is one of the biggest mistakes a job seeker can make.
 Fix: Tailor your professional summary, skills section, and key bullet points for each application.
 Use ApliSense to analyze how well your CV matches a specific role and highlight exactly what to adjust.

 Mistake 2: Weak or Missing Professional Summary

 Many applicants skip the professional summary or write vague statements like "hardworking professional seeking a challenging role."
-These contribute nothing.
-The summary is the first paragraph a recruiter reads — it sets the tone for your entire application.
+These contribute nothing and set a poor tone for the entire document.
 Fix: Write a three to five sentence summary stating your professional identity, years of experience, top skills or achievements, and the type of role you are targeting.
-Be specific and quantify where possible.

 Mistake 3: Listing Duties Instead of Achievements

 Saying "Responsible for managing the marketing team" tells the recruiter nothing about your impact or effectiveness.
-It is what your job description said — not evidence of what you actually accomplished.
 Fix: Use the CAR framework: Context, Action, Result.
-For every bullet point, describe what you did and what measurable result it produced.
-Example: "Led a four-person marketing team and implemented a content calendar that increased organic web traffic by 62% in six months."
+"Led a four-person marketing team and implemented a content calendar that increased organic web traffic by 62% in six months."

 Mistake 4: Poor ATS Formatting

-Many visually appealing CV templates are actually terrible for ATS systems.
-Features like tables, text boxes, columns, graphics, headers and footers, and unusual fonts can confuse ATS parsers, causing them to misread or skip sections of your CV entirely.
+Tables, text boxes, columns, graphics, and unusual fonts can confuse ATS parsers, causing them to misread or skip sections of your CV entirely.
 Fix: Use a single-column layout with clear standard section headings.
 Avoid tables and text boxes.
 Check your CV's ATS performance using ApliSense before submitting to any major employer.

 Mistake 5: Missing or Misplaced Keywords

-ATS systems filter CVs based on keywords that match the job description.
-If your CV is missing the specific technical terms, tools, and role-relevant language that a hiring system is configured to look for, it may be filtered out regardless of how experienced you are.
-Fix: Read each job description carefully and identify the key skills and terminology it emphasizes.
-Include those terms naturally throughout your CV — in your skills section, work experience descriptions, and professional summary.
+If your CV is missing the specific technical terms the ATS is looking for, it may be filtered out regardless of your experience.
+Fix: Read each job description carefully and include the key skills and terminology naturally throughout your CV — in your skills section, work experience descriptions, and professional summary.

 Mistake 6: Spelling and Grammar Errors

-A typo or grammatical error on a CV signals carelessness — one of the last qualities any employer wants to associate with a candidate.
-Research consistently shows that recruiters list spelling mistakes as a top reason for immediately rejecting a CV.
-Fix: Use spell check, read your CV out loud, use Grammarly, and ideally ask a second person to proofread it before submission.
+A typo or grammatical error on a CV signals carelessness.
+Research consistently shows recruiters list spelling mistakes as a top reason for immediate rejection.
+Fix: Use spell check, read your CV out loud, use Grammarly, and ask a second person to proofread it before submission.

 Mistake 7: Including Irrelevant Personal Information

-Including your date of birth, marital status, nationality, religion, or a photograph is considered outdated in the UK and most Western countries.
-Not only is this information irrelevant to your professional qualifications, it can also introduce unconscious bias into the hiring process.
-Fix: Your CV should include only your name, professional contact details (email, phone, city, LinkedIn), and a portfolio link if relevant to your field.
+Date of birth, marital status, nationality, religion, or a photograph are considered outdated and inappropriate in the UK and most Western countries.
+Fix: Include only your name, professional contact details, and a portfolio link if relevant to your field.

 Mistake 8: CV Is Too Long

-Unless you are applying for an academic position or a very senior executive role, your CV should be no more than two pages.
-A CV that runs to four or five pages suggests poor editing judgment.
+Unless applying for an academic position or a senior executive role, your CV should be no more than two pages.
 Fix: Focus on the last ten to fifteen years of experience.
 Remove early-career roles that are no longer relevant.
 Cut redundant bullet points.
-If information does not directly support your candidacy, remove it.

 Mistake 9: Unexplained Employment Gaps

-Unexplained gaps in your work history are a red flag for many recruiters.
-While career breaks are perfectly normal, leaving unexplained blanks makes recruiters fill the gaps with their own assumptions.
-Fix: Briefly account for any gaps of three months or more.
-If you were studying, freelancing, caregiving, volunteering, or upskilling during that period, note it clearly.
+Unexplained gaps in your work history are a red flag for recruiters.
+Fix: Briefly account for any gaps of three months or more — whether you were studying, freelancing, caregiving, volunteering, or upskilling during that period.

 Mistake 10: No Quantification of Achievements

-Vague achievements like "improved team performance" or "contributed to company growth" are meaningless without context.
-Every recruiter reads these phrases hundreds of times per week.
+Vague achievements like "improved team performance" are meaningless without context.
 Fix: Add numbers wherever possible.
 How much did you improve performance — by what percentage, over what timeframe, with what budget, with how many team members?
-Quantified achievements are specific, credible, and memorable.

 Mistake 11: Using Passive Language

-Writing "was responsible for" or "assisted with" signals a lack of ownership and initiative.
+"Was responsible for" signals a lack of ownership and initiative.
 Fix: Start every bullet point with a strong action verb: Led, Built, Delivered, Increased, Reduced, Managed, Launched, Designed, Negotiated, Improved.
-These words position you as someone who drives results.

 Mistake 12: Inconsistent Formatting

-Inconsistent date formats, varying font sizes, mixed bullet styles, and uneven spacing suggest a lack of attention to detail.
-Fix: Use a single font throughout, pick one date format and stick to it, use the same bullet style for all lists, and ensure consistent spacing between sections.
+Inconsistent date formats, varying font sizes, and mixed bullet styles suggest a lack of attention to detail.
+Fix: Use a single font throughout, pick one date format and stick to it, use the same bullet style for all lists.

 Mistake 13: Unprofessional Email Address

-An email address like "partyguy99@hotmail.com" immediately undermines your professional image.
-Fix: Create a professional email address using your name — firstname.lastname@gmail.com is clean, professional, and widely accepted.
+An email like "partyguy99@hotmail.com" immediately undermines your professional image.
+Fix: Create a professional email address using your name — firstname.lastname@gmail.com.

 Mistake 14: Unprofessional File Name

-Submitting a file named "cv final FINAL v3 use this one.pdf" signals disorganization.
+Submitting a file named "cv final FINAL v3.pdf" signals disorganization.
 Fix: Name your CV professionally: "JohnSmith_CV_2026.pdf".
-This is clean, professional, and easy to find in a recruiter's download folder.

 Mistake 15: Not Checking ATS Compatibility Before Submitting